d1b1/d1b1.github.com/_articles/what_is_low_code.md

         <p>
             <a href="https://fly.io/" target="_blank">Pliable.io</a> is a
-            data science tool that replaced some of the transformation tasks of inhouse data science teams.
+            data science tool that replaced some of the transformation tasks of in-house data science teams.
         </p>
     </div>
 </div>